RobbinLawFlutter/flutter-demos-all/z-assessment-start-kits/app3-restapi-storage-begin/docs/specs.md

 - Place your code immediately below the `TODO:` comment.

-- `Do NOT change any of the code outside of a TODO: comment`.
+- `Do NOT change any of the code outside of a TODO: comment unless required`.

 ### Part 1:

-- Modify the following methods of the `SQFliteDbService` class in the `services/db-service.dart` file:
+- Modify methods of the `SQFliteDbService` class in the `services/db-service.dart` file:
-  - `insertStock()` to insert a stock into the database.
-  - `updateStock()` to update stock information in the database.
-  - `deleteStock()` to delete a stock from the database.

 ### Part 2: